dotlang/language/doc/RFE.md

 so interface means a module that implements some specific functions. but it is difficult to do that. its not flexible

-? - We need built in support for map/filter/reduce?
-we can implement map and filter and find via reduce: https://maurobringolf.ch/2017/06/implementing-map-filter-and-find-with-reduce-in-javascript/
+N - We need built in support for map/filter/reduce? we can implement map and filter and find via reduce: https://maurobringolf.ch/2017/06/implementing-map-filter-and-find-with-reduce-in-javascript/
 ```js
 function map(arr, fn) {